splaisan/GenomicConsensus/doc/HowToQuiver.rst

 How to install and use Quiver
 =============================

+Quiver is now bundled in the 1.4 release of SMRTanalysis.
+If you do not have the 1.4 version yet, or you want to install the very latest bleeding-edge code, you may follow the instructions below.

 *Note: please install this software on an isolated machine that does not have SMRTanalysis installed.
 Older versions of SMRTanalysis pollute the ``PYTHONPATH``, which has the undesirable effect of